Employer matching program: "100% of the first 6%"

 As of 2013, the most common matching program increased to 100% of the first 6%.

-This program states that once the employee contributes 6% of their gross pay, the employer's contributions stop until the following year.
+The idea is that once the employee contributes 6% of their gross pay, the employer's contributions cease until the following year.
 If the employee contributes less than 6% of their gross income, the employee foregoes additional compensation from the employer available to them had they contributed up to the 6% limit.
 For example, an employee whose annual gross pay is $50,000 contributes $3,000 (6% of gross pay) would receive a $3,000 employer contribution.
 If the employee contributed more than $3,000 the employee would not receive additional employer contributions.
 If the employee only contributed $2,000 (4% of gross pay), they would only receive a $2,000 employer contribution leaving $1,000 of potential employer contribution on the table.

 Functions

-In a 401(k) plan, the contributions are funded by the employee and are often matched by contributions from the employer.
-The contributions to an employee's 401(k) plan account are made from the employee's salary before taxes (or in the case of Roth deferrals, after taxes).
-These funds grow tax-free until the employee can withdraw them; depending on the reason for withdrawal, the employee may be able to roll contributions and any investment gains into an Individual Retirement Account (IRA), where they continue to grow tax-free except for any required minimum distributions from the IRA to the account holder.
-The funds may also be switched if one changes employers.
+In a 401(k) plan, the contributions are funded by the employee and are often matched by contributions from the employer and are made before taxes (or in the case of Roth deferrals, after taxes).
+These funds grow tax-free until the employee can withdraw them.
+Depending on the reason for withdrawal, the employee may be able to roll contributions and any investment gains into an Individual Retirement Account (IRA), where they continue to grow tax-free except for any required minimum distributions from the IRA to the account holder.
+The funds may also be switched if the employee changes employers.
 An employer's matching program is situational and depends on if a workplace offers one.
 According to the Profit Sharing/401k Council of America, an industry trade group, about 78% of 401(k) plans include some kind of employer match for employee contributions.

-In an employer matching program, an employee will typically only receive a contribution from an employer if an employee makes a contribution of their own (e.g., an employer will only match contributions if the employee makes some contribution).
 Employer matches vary from company to company.
 The general contribution from an employer is usually 3% to 6% of an employee's pay.

-For employees to receive a contribution from their employer, the employee must contribute a specified percentage into a 401(k) plan.
-The employer will then match that contribution to the retirement plan being offered.
-The money that is put into the retirement plan is free.
-Investing in a 401(k) plan is a great way to increase retirement savings and increase the money earned.